ai-calculator/ai-calculator.github.io/_pages/H-and-R-Block-Calculator.md

 ## Conclusion

-The H\&R Block Calculator is more than just a refund estimator—it’s a strategic tax planning tool.
+The H&R Block Calculator is more than just a refund estimator—it’s a strategic tax planning tool.
 Whether you're aiming to maximize your refund, avoid underpayment, or simply gain clarity on your financial situation, this calculator is a must-have.
 Try it early in the year, revisit it after big life events, and use the insights to file confidently.
 For U.S. taxpayers, it’s one of the most trusted tools for navigating the often-confusing world of income tax.

 ---